• Skip to primary navigation

 • In a large bowl whisk together hot vegetable stock, oil, and spices.
 Pour couscous on top of the vegetable stock and gently mix together.
 Set aside for 5 minutes

 • Add pine nuts to a non-stick pan over medium heat and dry toast until golden.
-Remove from pan and place them into a bowl.
+Immediately remove the pine nuts from the pan and place them into a bowl to stop them from toasting further.
 Set aside.

 • Fluff the couscous using a fork, which should easily comb through, there should be no clumps.
 Then spread it out on a tray to cool it down to room temperature

-• Combine diced vegetables, sultanas, pinenuts, lemon juice and chopped fresh herbs in a bowl.
+• Combine the prepped vegetables, cranberries, pinenuts, chili, lemon juice and chopped fresh herbs in a bowl.
 Add the cooled couscous and combine with a fork.
 Season to taste.
-Serve alone, as a side or in lettuce cups
+Serve alone, as a side or in lettuce cups, see suggestions in the above article.

 Video